irawoodring/343/python-overview/PITCHME.md

 We can still modify this.
 But we shouldn't.
 I saw a Stack Overflow post once that put this perfectly:
 ---
 "Yes, a Jedi's strength flows from the Force.
 But beware of the dark side.
 Anger, fear, aggression - the dark side of the Force, are they.
 Easily they flow, quick to join you in a fight.
 If once you start down the dark path, forever will it dominate your destiny.
 Consume you, it will, as it did Obi-Wan's apprentice." - Master Yoda
+---

-Don't start down that path.
+As cool as it would be to be the Darth Vader of Python programming, don't start down that path.
 ---
 **Python**
 ***